xvxx/hatter/README.md

 _**Hatter** is a positively mad, HTML templating language._

-Hatter is a cheap knock-off of [Imba's](https://imba.io) syntax, without any of the fancy JavaScript stuff.
-Hatter runs server-side and produces static HTML, like a less powerful 90s-era PHP.
+Hatter is an HTML templating language that runs server-side and produces static HTML.
+Its syntax is a cheap knock-off of [Imba's](https://imba.io), without including any of the JavaScript parts.

+It's like a less powerful, 90s-era PHP.
+But we're talking PHP/FI, none of that easy bake oven PHP3 stuff that you could use to build actual sites.

 If you're feeling adventerous, or mad as a hatter, you can use the standalone binary to turn templates into HTML files, or include the zero-dependency Rust library in your (web/cli/?) application.

 Here's what it looks like: